Siemens came from Munich to Cremerie de Paris

 an woman that had been part of a fascinating Telecom history.

-When 18 years old she had met the inventor of the phone Professor Bell.
+she had met the inventor of the phone Professor Bell.

 He had told her about the beauty of Paris les Halles, at the time the world's most famous food market.